-J5.4 Heating and chilling systems
+J5.4 Heating and cooling systems

-To set the minimum requirements for heating and chilling systems.
+To set the minimum requirements for heating and cooling systems.

-Clause (a)(ii)(A) is similar to the requirement for fan motor shaft power.
+J5.4(a)(ii)(A) is similar to the requirement for fan power.
 It is included to find a cost effective balance between pipe size and additional costs.
 Small long pipes use more pump energy than larger shorter pipes for the same water flow while large pipes mean greater capital costs.
 A system performance approach is preferred to individual component resistance, such as coils, heat exchangers, valves and piping, as it is less restrictive and permits innovation.
-The two values have been developed by modelling typical systems in both large and small buildings.
-The values could be more limiting, however, it is felt that this is a reasonable first step and the requirement can be tightened later when designers are familiar with the approach.
+The allowances have been developed by modelling typical systems with varying internal loads and increase with increased cooling or heating loads.

-Note that J5.4(a)(ii)(A) is about pumps supplying heating or chilling water for air-conditioning systems so the floor area measured would only be that for the spaces served by that air-conditioning system and not include non-conditioned corridors, toilets, plant rooms and the like.
+Note that J5.4(a)(ii)(A) is about pumps supplying chilled water, condenser water or heating water for air-conditioning systems so the floor area measured would only be that for the spaces served by that air-conditioning system and not include non-conditioned corridors, toilets, plant rooms and the like.

-Clause (a)(ii)(B) outlines that savings can be made in pump energy use if the pump speed can be lowered to meet a change in duty.
+J5.4(a)(ii)(B) outlines that savings can be made in pump energy use if the pump speed can be lowered to meet a change in duty.
 However, where higher water flow rates though systems may provide higher efficiencies in connected machinery, the pump speed should not be varied.
 For example, higher flow rates could result in a lower condenser water temperature in a refrigeration machine which, in turn, would result in lower energy use than can be realised from any savings in pump power.

-Another instance where the flow rate should not be varied is where safety is reliant on the flow rate being held constant, for example, through boilers or water cooled heat pump air-conditioners.
+Another instance where the flow rate should not be varied is where safety is reliant on the flow rate being held constant, for example, through boilers or water cooled heat pump airconditioners.

-Clause (a)(iii) requires the water flow through major items such as boilers and chillers to be stopped when the item is not needed, usually by an automatic valve.
+J5.2(a)(iii) requires the water flow through major items such as boilers and chillers to be stopped when the item is not needed, usually by an automatic valve.
 This will reduce the amount of water being circulated and the pump energy needed, as well as thermal loss through the additional components.

-Clause (b) specifies the efficiencies required for gas and oil fired heaters, such as boilers, used for heating in the building.
+J5.4(b)(i) specifies the efficiencies required for gas and oil fired heaters that heat a space via heating water, such as boilers.
+It also requires gas to be the energy source where it is available.